kirangudupu359/my-nextjs-app/README.md

-Containerizing and Deploy a Next.js Apploication using Docker, GitHUb Actions and Minikube.
+**Containerizing and Deploy a Next.js Apploication using Docker, GitHUb Actions and Minikube:**

 Overview:
 This project demonstrates a complete DevOps workflow: